Eric Murray (rower): Career

 Murray has also represented New Zealand at two Olympic Games as part of the coxless four, coming 5th in the A Final at the 2004 Olympics and winning the B Final for a 7th place overall in 2008.

 In late December 2011 Murray set a new world record on an indoor rowing machine.
 On a Concept 2 Dynamic Rowing Machine Murray went 18,728 m in one hour.
 The story was featured on Television New Zealand.

 On 17 January 2012 Murray raced five-time men's single scull world champion Mahé Drysdale in the single scull event at the North Island Club Championships and won by less than half a second.
 Drysdale and Murray were the only two scullers in the event due to inconsistent crosswinds.

 At the 2012 London Olympic Games Murray and teammate Hamish Bond took six seconds off the world record to 6:08.5 in their heat for the men's coxless pair.
-In the Olympic final Murray and Bond surged into the lead after the 500 meter mark to win the gold medal in 6:16.65 by open water.
+In the Olympic final Murray and Bond surged into the lead after the 500 metre mark to win the gold medal in 6:16.65 by open water.
 France edged Great Britain for the silver in 6:21.11 v.
 Great Britain's time of 6:21.77.
 The victory capped an undefeated streak that began when Murray and Bond began racing the pair internationally in 2009.
 After the 2016 Rio Olympic Games, in which Murray and Bond successfully defended their coxless pairs title, Murray underwent minor knee surgery and announced that he would not be available for international competitions in 2017, whilst Bond announced in November 2016 that he would take a break from rowing.

 Murray was a contestant on the 2022 season of the dancing show Dancing with the Stars.

 Indoor rowing records

 Honours

 In the 2013 New Year Honours, Murray was appointed a Member of the New Zealand Order of Merit for services to rowing.
 In 2018 the International Rowing Federation awarded Murray and Bond the Thomas Keller Medal for their outstanding international rowing career.
-It is the sport's highest honor and is awarded within five years of the athlete's retirement, acknowledging an exceptional rowing career and exemplary sportsmanship.
-In the 2023 New Year Honours, he was promoted to Companion of the New Zealand Order of Merit (CNZM).
+It is the sport's highest honour and is awarded within five years of the athlete's retirement, acknowledging an exceptional rowing career and exemplary sportsmanship.
+In the 2023 New Year Honours, he was promoted to Companion of the New Zealand Order of Merit, for services to rowing.